shkim04/shkim04.github.io/blog/2023-08-02/nestjs-guards-setup.en.md

   - NodeJS
 ---

-_You can see the whole code on the [nestjs-guards](https://github.com/shkim04/find-your-wc/tree/nestjs-guards) branch._

 In the last article, we have the core Graphql set, which can do CRUD for Toilet, Address and Review.
 With this application, we want to collect some information about toilets from random people.
 But, we should not allow a random person to delete a review that is not written by the person.
-To achieve this goal, we will implement **Guards** on `review` resolver.
+To achieve this goal, we will implement **Guard** on `review` resolver.

 ## Modify Review Schema
 Since we did not have password field in `Review` model, we will add the field and then, migrate to our database again by entering `npx prisma migrate dev --create-only`.